-The Intel i82875P Northbridge is covered by a fairly large, Aluminum heatsink which is held down by two lever-like locks.
-These lock down mechanisms were often seen used on the older i845PE motherboards.
-Although it features no form of active cooling, this cooling unit does a pretty decent job of keeping the i82875P Northbridge running cool and keeping things running nice and stable.
-When I attempted to remove the heatsink from the Northbridge, I found that it is attached via a thermal pad as we saw in previous reviews.
-I’d much rather see a thermal paste used here.
-If you’re like me and prefer thermal paste, you can always use the included packet that is provided in the product package.
-Both the i82875P and the heatsink are oriented on a 45 degree angle to the bottom of the processor socket in order to shorten the signaling traces.
+The SiS 655FX Northbridge is covered by a fairly large, gold plated heatsink that we have begun to see more of over the past several months on Gigabyte motherboards.
+The heatsink itself is also equipped with a small fan for active cooling.
+This cooling unit does a nice job of keeping the SiS 655FX Northbridge running cool, much better than that of the reference motherboards heatsink / fan unit that it was equipped with.
+When I attempted to remove the heatsink from the Northbridge, I found that it is attached via a thermal pad as we have seen several times in previous Gigabyte motherboard reviews.
+I’d much rather see a thermal paste used here, although given the nature of the product, there really isn’t much of a need for it.
+Both the 655FX and the heatsink are oriented on a forty-five degree angle to the bottom of the processor socket in order to shorten the signaling traces.

 ..:: Layout: Expansion Slot Area ::..

 As usual, the next stop on our trek around the GA-8S655FX Ultra’s PCB is the expansion slot portion of the motherboard.
 This area is typically one of the two major zones of the motherboard where, feature-wise, things can tend to become far more packed together, whether it is due to headers, controller chips, or other miscellaneous items dealing with the motherboard feature set.
 The AGP slot on the GA-8S655FX Ultra is an apple green color, which conveys to the user that this motherboard supports AGP 3.0 specifications, otherwise known as AGP 8X.
 The slot features a pin-like retention mechanism along the front edge, and will serve the end user quite well by grasping the hooked end of the AGP card to keep it held in position.